Time-Invariant Feedback Strategies Do Not Increase Capacity of AGN Channels Driven by Stable and Certain Unstable Autoregressive Noise: Abstract

-3) feedback does not increase capacity for the regime $c \in [-1,1]$, for $ \kappa \in [0,\infty)$.\\ \noi When compared to \cite{kim2010}, our capacity formulas for AGN channels driven a stable AR$(c), c\in (-1,1)$ noise, state that feedback does not increase capacity, contrary to the main results of the characterizations of feedback capacity derived in \cite[Theorem~4.1 and Theorem~6.1]{kim2010}, for stationary or asymptotically stationary process.
-We show that our disagreement with \cite{kim2010} is mainly attributed to the use of necessary and sufficient conditions, known as detectability and stabilizability conditions, for convergence of generalized difference Riccati equations (DREs) to analogous generalized algebraic Riccati equations (AREs), of Gaussian estimation problems, to ensure asymptotic stationarity and ergodicity of the channel output process, which are not accounted for in \cite[Theorem~4.1 and Theorem~6.1]{kim2010}.
+The capacity of additive Gaussian noise (AGN) channels, $Y_t=X_t+V_t, t=1, \ldots, n$, $\frac{1}{n} {\bf E}\big\{\sum_{t=1}^n |X_t|^2 \big\}\leq \kappa, \kappa \in [0,\infty)$, with time-invariant channel input feedback strategies, is characterized and conditions are identified for entropy rates, and limit of average power to exist, when the noise is described by {\it stable and unstable} autoregressive models, AR$(c)$, $V_t=cV_{t-1}+ W_t, V_0=v_0, t=1, \ldots, n$, where $c\in (-\infty,\infty)$, $W_t, t=1,\ldots, n$, is a zero mean, variance $K_W$, independent Gaussian sequence, independent of $V_0$.
+For stable AR$(c), c\in (-1,1)$ the conditions are necessary and sufficient for asymptotic stationarity of the processes $(X_t, Y_t), t=1, 2, \ldots$.
+New closed form capacity formulas and lower bounds are derived, for the AR$(c), c\in (-\infty,\infty)$ noise, which are fundamentally different from existing formulas in the literature, and illustrate multiple regimes of capacity, as a function of the parameters $(c,K_W,\kappa)$, as follows.\\ 1) feedback increases capacity for the regime, $c^2 \in (1, \infty),$ for $\kappa > \frac{K_W\big(1+\sqrt{4c^2-3}\big)}{2\big(c^2-1\big)^2}$, \\ 2) feedback does not increase capacity for the regime $c^2 \in (1, \infty)$, for $\kappa \leq \frac{K_W\big(1+\sqrt{4c^2-3}\big)}{2\big(c^2-1\big)^2}$, and \\ 3) feedback does not increase capacity for the regime $c \in [-1,1]$, for $ \kappa \in [0,\infty)$.\\ \noi When compared to \cite{kim2010}, our capacity formulas for AGN channels driven by a stable AR$(c), c\in (-1,1)$ noise, state that feedback does not increase capacity, contrary to the main results of the characterizations of feedback capacity derived in \cite[Theorem~4.1 and Theorem~6.1]{kim2010}, for stationary or asymptotically stationary processes.
+We show that our disagreement with \cite{kim2010} is mainly attributed to the identification of necessary and/or sufficient conditions, to ensure the asymptotic average power and entropy rates exist, expressed in terms of the known detectability and stabilizability conditions of convergence of generalized difference Riccati equations (DREs) to analogous generalized algebraic Riccati equations (AREs), of Gaussian estimation problems, which are not accounted for in \cite[Theorem~4.1 and Theorem~6.1]{kim2010}.